Article Structure Theriogenology Question of the Month

 The digital edition of JAVMA is the journal of record.
 Accepted articles may be published in both the print and digital editions or the digital edition alone, as decided by the editorial staff.

 Theriogenology Question of the Month: Serves as a learning exercise for readers, the majority of whom are general practitioners, by providing clinically relevant information concerning the evaluation and treatment of animals with reproductive and obstetrical problems and genital diseases.
 Possible topics include commonly seen reproductive problems in domestic or exotic animals.
 Reproductive problems in herds of dairy and beef cattle, sheep, goats, horses, and exotic hoof stock; kennels or catteries; or in flocks of domestic or exotic fowl are also appropriate.
+Please note: We are prioritizing those cases that are broadly educational to the veterinary community above the rarer, referral type case.

 Word count for main text: ≤ 1,400